anivalogy/project_Anivalogy/README.md

 # Download

-   in zip or git clone 'link ssh'
+   in zip or git clone 'ssh Link'
 -----
 # For Windows
 For deployment the project